ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/8-structured-content/_index.md

     [{{< param "control_prompt" >}} structured-content]$ mkdir -p {group_vars,host_vars,library,roles}

-Now to the two roles we’ll use in this example.
+Now let's add two roles we’ll later use in this example.
 First we’ll create a structure where we’ll add content later.
-This can easily be achieved with the command `ansible-galaxy`: it creates **role skeletons** with all appropriate files, directories and so on already in place.
+This can easily be achieved with the command `ansible-galaxy`: it creates **role skeletons** with all appropriate files and directories already in place.

 ```bash
 [{{< param "control_prompt" >}} structured-content]$ ansible-galaxy init --offline --init-path=roles security